Preserving linear invariants in ensemble filtering methods: Background on ensemble transport methods

 Then for $\y \in \real{d}$, $\pdf{\X \given \Y = \y} = \N{\mean{\X \given \Y = \y}}{\cov{\X \given \Y = \y}}$ with $\mean{\X \given \Y = \y} = \mean{\X} + \cov{\X, \Y} \cov{\Y}^{-1}(\y - \mean{\Y})$ and $\cov{\X \given \Y = \y} = \cov{\X} - \cov{\X, \Y} \cov{\Y}^{-1} \cov{\X, \Y}^\top$.
 Let $\L_{\X \given \Y = \y}^\top \L_{\X \given \Y = \y} = \cov{\X \given \Y = \y}^{-1}$ be the Cholesky factorization of $\cov{\X \given \Y = \y}^{-1}$.
 Then $\smap^{\Xup}(\y, \x) = \L_{\X \given \Y = \y}(\x - \mean{\X \given \Y = \y})$.
 By applying \eqref{eqn:analysis_map}, we get $\tmap(\y, \x) = \x - \cov{\X, \Y} \cov{\Y}^{-1}(\y - \ystar)$, recovering the analysis map of the Kalman filter as noted by~\cite{spantini2022coupling}.
 Thus, \eqref{eqn:analysis_map} corresponds to a generalization of the Kalman filter for non-Gaussian joint distribution of the observations and states $\pdf{\Y, \X}$. \end{remark}

-\begin{remark}[The stochastic map filter ] The SMF introduced in \citep{spantini2022coupling} builds an estimator $\widehat{\smap}^{\Xup}$ for $\smap^{\Xup}$ from joint forecast samples of the states and observations.
-The estimator $\widehat{\smap}^{\Xup}$ is based on a parsimonious expansions of radial basis functions estimated by solving decoupled and convex optimization problems.
+\begin{remark}[The stochastic map filter (SMF) ] The SMF in \citep{spantini2022coupling} builds an estimator $\widehat{\smap}^{\Xup}$ for $\smap^{\Xup}$ from joint forecast samples of the states and observations.
+The estimator $\widehat{\smap}^{\Xup}$ is based on a parsimonious expansion of radial basis functions estimated by solving decoupled and convex optimization problems.
 The filtering samples are obtained by applying the estimated analysis map of \eqref{eqn:analysis_map} from $\widehat{\smap}^{\Xup}$ to the joint forecast samples.
-Thus, the stochastic map filter can be viewed as a nonlinear generalization of the ensemble Kalman filter. \end{remark}
+Thus, the SMF can be viewed as a nonlinear generalization of the ensemble Kalman filter. \end{remark}